Thermal Ising transition in two-dimensional SU(3) Fermi lattice gases with population imbalance

 The detection of the CBPD order may be realized as follows.
-First, the $|\rm G \rangle$ state is removed from the entire lattice via optical pumping \cite{Realization_of_a_SU_2_SU_6_System_of_Fermions_in_a_Cold_Atomic_Gas}, then horizontal or vertical neighboring pairs of lattice sites are merged into single sites so as to form a new square lattice.
-A this point, signatures of the Mott insulating state, in which almost all sites are singly occupied by either R or B state, could be detected with the established techniques~\cite{2008Natur.455..204J,Single_atom_resolved_fluorescence_imaging_of_an_atomic_Mott_insulator,Probing_Nearest_Neighbor_Correlations_of_Ultracold_Fermions_in_an_Optical_Lattice}; this would be proof of the realization of the CBPD order.
-In addition, the eventual extension of the quantum gas microscope technique to SU($\mathcal{N}$) systems~\cite{okuno-20} could detect each phase more directly.
+First, the $|\rm G \rangle$ state is removed from the entire lattice via optical pumping \cite{taie-10} and {horizontal pairs of neighboring lattice sites are merged into single sites so as to form a new square lattice.
+We then look for signatures of the Mott insulating state, in which ideally all sites are singly occupied by either R or B state, with the established techniques~\cite{jordens-08,sherson-10,greif-11}.
+The experiment is repeated and the same protocol is operated with vertical pairs instead.
+If, in both instances, the Mott insulating state is detected, this would be proof of the realization of the CBPD order.} In addition, the eventual extension of the quantum gas microscope technique to SU($\mathcal{N}$) systems~\cite{okuno-20} could detect each phase more directly.
 Note that the sMC method replaces the statistics of discrete quantum levels by approximate continuous classical statistics of the vectors $\bm{d}_i$.
 Since this treatment should overestimate the entropy of paramagnetic states, thus underestimating the transition/crossover temperatures, the lines of $T_{\rm c}(T_{\rm c}^{\ast})$ in Fig.~\ref{fig:5} should be taken as lower bounds.